Adithya2369/Project_dB/README.md

 ## Support

-For setup help, bug reports, or feature requests, please open an issue in this repository.
+- For setup help, bug reports, or feature requests, please open an issue in this repository.
-Please note that you have to use your own API key generated from [console.google.cloud](https://console.cloud.google.com/)
+- Please note that you have to use your own API key generated from [console.google.cloud](https://console.cloud.google.com/) in the .ino file, to flash the ESP32

 ---